 On the inside, the Galaxy S5 has a 2.5-GHz, quad-core Snapdragon 801 CPU, along with 2GB of RAM.
 A 2,800 mAh battery promises longer battery life than on the Galaxy S4, which lasted just between 5 hours and 25 minutes and 6:41 on our battery test (continuous surfing over LTE), depending on what carrier we used.
 A new and improved power-saving mode should also help.

-> We were most impressed with Samsung’s slew of new camera features.
+We were most impressed with Samsung’s new camera features.
 The S5 boasts a 16-MP camera, up from 13-MP on the Galaxy S4 and Note 3.
 But sharper images are just the tip of this high-definition iceberg.
 The device can now autofocus and shoot in .3 seconds, a big improvement over the rather-slow image capture process on previous Galaxy phones.

-> The Galaxy S5 also provides real-time HDR for photo and video shooting.
+The Galaxy S5 also provides real-time HDR for photo and video shooting.
 When we tapped a button in the camera app, we watched as HDR toggled on or off, making our image preview brighter or dimmer.
 According to Samsung, the HDR is based on a single image, not multiple shots.

 We’ve long been fans of Samsung’s feature-packed camera app, but some found the amount of choices overwhelming.
 As a compromise, Samsung has limited the number of modes somewhat, but also provided a download button in the app which will allow users to install additional modes.
 One of our favorite modes, Animated Photo, was missing from the list of default modes, but a Samsung rep told us that it will be available as a download.